christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Thanks to <a href="https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens" title="lesswrong.com" rel="nofollow">nostalgebraist</a> we have the logit-lens —so we can track how language models refine their predictions across layers.
 The approach will be applied first to interpret layers and activations, and then to dive deeper into feature and circuit discovery.

-This technique is essentially a causal intervention —we're directly messing with parts of the model to figure out how they contribute to the output.
+This technique is essentially a causal intervention—we're directly messing with parts of the model to figure out how they contribute to the output.
 Most of the methods in this analysis fit this kind of framework.

 To make sense of what’s happening, we also need a solid performance metric to track how things change when we intervene.
 That way, we can get a clear read on how the model's behavior shifts.